Ericsson/ecchronos/docs/ECCTOOL.md

 #### Example

 In this example we will use `ecctool schedules` to check the status of schedules.
-The output should show all the schedules the local ecChronos instance has.
+The output shows all schedules the local ecChronos instance has.

 ```bash
 Snapshot as of 2022-09-22 14:05:12